 Children, parents, carers, siblings and grandparents alike.
 We aim to help build confidence, provide opportunities and develop key skills.

 Our organisation is led by a board of trustees.
-Their range of business and professional skills help better shape essential components of the charity’s business needs.
-The SLCo Parent Network and the voices of children and young people will also help to shape and inform the work of the charity as they are our most vital assets.
+Their range of business and professional skills help shape essential components of the charity’s business needs.
+Below you’ll find more about the role of the trustees.

 To deliver them

-- -Selects an auditor and receives the audit report
+- Selects an accountant to examine the charity’s financial status and receives the report

 Good Will and Support

-- -The Board represents SLCo to the outside world and provides support and counsel to the Executive Director
+- The Board represents SLCo to the outside world and provides support to the Executive Director

-- -Attracts donors, supporters, favourable press, and new board members
+- Helps to attracts donors, supporters, press awareness, and new board members

 Statement of the Board

-- -Salary policy – SLCo conducted a job evaluation exercise which determined fair and transparent remuneration for its staff.
+- Salary policy – SLCo conducts a job evaluation exercise which determines fair and transparent remuneration for its staff.
 SLCo operates a pay policy whereby the highest-paid employee never earns more than 3 times the lowest-paid employee.
 That equates to a 3:1 wage ratio.